 Cognitive ability tests seek to assess the mental aptitude and agility of candidates.

-These tests assess the ability to process information under pressure and highlight the skills strengths of candidates.
+These tests assess the ability to process information under pressure and highlight the skills and strengths of candidates.

 Using Employment Assessment Tests for Hiring Talent